529032/529032/README.md

-Olá!
+Hi!

--Eu sou a Karen 👾
+-I'm Karen 👾

--Atualmente estou trabalhando com projetos freelas, voltados para área de social media.
+-Working on my future projects...

--📖 Estudando Quality Assurance e Design.
+-📖 Quality Assurance e Design.

--🔮 Lema: "Aprender sempre!"
+-🔮 Quote:"Learning is the only thing the mind never exhausts, never fears, and never regrets"- (Leonardo da Vinci)